 Before I get a number of e-mails about potentially swapping the cantaloupes with other people, the cantaloupes were indeed small and not quite as flavorful as we would have liked.
 Pickling them made up for these deficiencies.
 I only trade high quality items with other people because I expect them to do the same for me.

 There are pesticides I could have used to prevent this problem, but Rebecca and I don’t believe in using pesticides except as an absolute last choice.
+If we had to, we would Check out these organic pesticides rather than mass produced, chemically filled pesticides.
 In this case, we would have had to preemptively applied the pesticide in order to prevent the damage (one day the plants were fine, the next they were dead).
 We won’t do that because of the potential damage to the pollinators and the contamination of the food.

 Meanwhile, some people have given up on their tomatoes this year because they simply didn’t want to grow in the combination of high heat and lack of water.
 With the short rainstorms we’ve had, the addition of lightning, and some good irrigation, our tomatoes are finally taking off.
 Yes, we’ll get the tomatoes late in the season, but the weather service is predicting a warm fall, so the choice to keep our tomatoes turned out to be a good one.
 Sometimes you have to be patient and wait for the right conditions to happen for your plants.
 Unfortunately, it appears that a number of other items are also going to ripen late, so I foresee having to juggle more than the usual number of late season processing needs this year.
 In fact, we may have to ask for a little neighborly help to make everything work out right.